bcgov/data-publication/pages/dps_bcdc_w_geographic_dataset_2.md

 has_toc: true
 ---

-# BC DATA CATALOGUE PUBLICATION WORKFLOW
+## PUBLISHING A GEOGRAPHIC DATASET TO THE BC DATA CATALOGUE

 ## ADD GEOGRAPHIC DATA RESOURCE